hungweitseng/CS202-MMA/README.md

 You only need to (or say you can only) turn in the core.c file from the kernel_module/src.
 All your modifications should be limited within this file.
 Exactly 1 member of each group should submit the source code.
 All group members' names, UCRNetIDs and SIDs should be returned through the blockmma_author function located in core.c.

+The due date is 3/3/2022.
+There won't be any extension and we won't accept late submissions.

 ## Reference and hints